astronomer/airflow-guides/guides/scripts-bash-operator.md

 sprintf("The current ISS location: lat: %s / long: %s.", latitude, longitude)
 ```

-To run these scripts using the BashOperator, ensure that they are accessible to your Airflow environment.If you use the Astro CLI, you can place these files in the `/include` directory of your Astro project.
+To run these scripts using the BashOperator, ensure that they are accessible to your Airflow environment.
+If you use the Astro CLI, you can place these files in the `/include` directory of your Astro project.

 The DAG uses the BashOperator to execute both files defined above sequentially.